matomo-org/developer-documentation/docs/3.x/generated/Piwik/DataTable/Filter/MetadataCallbackReplace.md

 -  It accepts the following parameter(s):
     - `$table` ([`DataTable`](../../../Piwik/DataTable.md)) &mdash;
-       The DataTable that will eventually be filtered.

     - `$metadataToFilter` (`array`|`string`) &mdash;
        The metadata whose values should be passed to the callback and then replaced with the callback's result.
     - `$functionToApply` (`callable`) &mdash;
        The function to execute.
-Must take the metadata value as a parameter and return a value that will be used to replace the original.
+Must take the column value as a parameter and return a value that will be used to replace the original.
     - `$functionParameters` (`array`|`null`) &mdash;
        deprecated - use an [anonymous function](http://php.net/manual/en/functions.anonymous.php) instead.
     - `$extraColumnParameters` (`array`) &mdash;